-Westfield Primary School Science Curriculum
+Science at Westfield Primary School

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
-Our whole school approach to the teaching and learning of science involves the following;
+We use ASE planning exemplification to support the planning of Science across the school as well as resources provided by The Ogden Trust to enhance our curriculum further.
+Our whole school approach to the teaching and learning of science involves the following:

 Teaching and Learning